dinocore1/MicroDb/README.md

 MicroDB is an embedded NoSQL Database.
 MicroDB emphasizes speed, low complexity, and synchronization.
 Data is stored as [UBJSON](http://ubjson.org/) objects and indices are created using a simple map-reduce framework.
-MicroDB is built on top of [LevelDB](http://leveldb.org/) - a fast database engine built by some guys at google.
+MicroDB is built on top of [MapDB](http://mapdb.org/) - a fast database engine pure java with no dependencies.

-MicroDB has bindings libraries for Java and support for Android.
 Data objects are modeled using POJOs and all serialization code is automatically generated.

 ### Model Data objects as Plain Old Java Objects ###